 Who am I?

-I am a woman on a mission to help emerging and innovative companies who are making an impact on this world become more successful.
-My focus is on consulting and advising around market traction, innovation, customer discovery, and the entrepreneurial mindset.
+I help emerging and innovative companies who are making an impact on this world become more successful.
 I am especially passionate about helping companies that are motivated to make the world a more sustainable place and develop safer consumer products.
 I am a former sustainability / compliance software entrepreneur, urban planner / environmental designer, and antitrust / consumer rights litigation attorney.
 I bring my clients fifteen years of professional experience in understanding our world from a critical and creative perspective.

 University of Michigan Law School, Juris Doctor

 UC Berkeley, Master of Landscape Arch & Environ Planning

 University of Michigan, Bachelor of Arts in Economics

 I founded DESi Potential based on my passion for seeing true innovation implemented in the marketplace.
 For me, innovation is about building a better world and increasing our prosperity while solving our local, regional and global problems.
 I left a successful career in antitrust law some years ago with the belief that I could help solve our greatest social, economic, and environmental challenges with my brains.
 I learned over time that throwing a bunch of bright people together to work on a problem is insufficient to solve it.
 A bit wiser, I speculated that if lack of brains was not the key, then surely financing and the economics were the missing piece.
 This also proved to be insufficient.
 Over the years of working on complex challenges as a software entrepreneur, designer, and attorney, I realized that the greatest obstacle to solving our social, environmental and economic problems lies in our mental and economic models, which shape the framework of our reality.